avilesj/blog/content/blog/booting/index.md

 # "What should I do with it?"

-A silly question, isn't it? _What should you do once you publish your blog?_, well post quality content of course!
+A silly question, isn't it? _What should you do once you publish your blog?_ Well post quality content of course!
 Write about the related topics that interest you.
 Share your knowledge, acquire more of it.
 You might stop postponing those side projects for the sake of sharing how you build them with the world.

 Just like your Linux system, you _own_ this.
 Do what you want with it.